Stilyagi: Characteristics

 Their apolitical views, neutral or negative attitudes toward Soviet morality, and their open admiration of modern, especially American, lifestyles were key characteristics that slowly developed during the 1950s.

 At the dawn of the phenomenon, the stilyagi look was rather a caricature, inspired by movies from abroad of recent years.
 It resembled the zoot suit but combined different bright colors.
-By the late fifties, the look had evolved into something more elegant and stylish.
+By the late 1950s, the look had evolved into something more elegant and stylish.
 Typical stilyagi wear included narrow pants, long jackets, narrow ties, bright-colored shirts, and thick soled shoes.

 Usually stilyagi enjoyed popular American music of the 1940s, especially swing and boogie-woogie, especially the music of Glenn Miller, Benny Goodman and the soundtrack from the film Sun Valley Serenade.
 The "serenade" instantly became a cult among stilyagi, and one of its songs, the famous "Chattanooga Choo Choo", served as their unofficial anthem.
 Stilyagi developed their own styles of dance originating from boogie-woogie and later also adopted rock-n-roll.

 History and legacy

 The first stilyagi were from the generation of young adults in their early twenties who had lived through the hard times of economic crisis and World War II, leaving them perturbed about the future of their lives.
 Many of the young men returning from the army were heavily influenced by the contact with the foreign countries and modern trends at the time.
 As a result, many of them wore clothes based on images from abroad (early 1940s romance films, daily newspapers and photographs) and young women later adopted styles from modern female stereotypes too.

-The main cause of this phenomenon was the struggle between capitalism and communism-led societies.
+The main cause of this phenomenon was the struggle between capitalism and communist-led societies.
 The enforced uniformity of the Soviet thought and the heavy weight of its dictatorship were the only politically correct form of view, lifestyle and self-expression permitted during Stalinism.
 Therefore, the stilyagi sought to follow the modern ideology and morality in order to avoid Soviet pressure and its influence on society.

 The stilyagi were largely repressed until Stalin's death in 1953, which let the style grow into a counterculture.
-By 1955, the stilyagi had acquired both respect and contempt from many layers of society (especially the then emerging Soviet upper-middle class, known as "intelligentsia") and were frowned upon in political instances, but had grown too many in number to be repressed.
+By 1955, the stilyagi had acquired both respect and contempt from many layers of society (especially the then emerging Soviet upper-middle class, known as "intelligentsia") and were frowned upon in political instances, but had become too many in number to be repressed.
 Thus, instead of trying to get rid of them, the media and politics, including journalism, eagerly mocked their style by portraying them as ridiculous as opposed to "normal" parts of Soviet society.

 In the mid-1950s, many people were arrested for making musical recordings on "bones" (developed X-ray films).
 Those found guilty of manufacturing and distributing such recordings received from three to five years of imprisonment in labour camps for what the government considered to be profiteering.